-Students whose financial aid is cancelled as a result of being placed on academic suspension must appeal financial aid ineligibility as part of their suspension appeal.
+Students whose financial aid is cancelled as a result of not meeting Satisfactory Academic Progress must appeal financial aid ineligibility as part of their suspension appeal.
 The appeal must be made in writing and submitted to:

-Chair of Academic Appeals Committee Office of Enrollment Management-Alumni House Fayetteville State University Fayetteville, NC 28301-4298
+Chair of Academic Appeals Committee Office of the Registrar Fayetteville State University Fayetteville, NC 28301-4298

-Letters of appeal of academic suspension must be submitted by April 15 for summer, July 15 for the fall semester, and November 1 for the spring semester, and must address each of the following:
+Letters of appeal of academic suspension must be submitted by April 30 for summer, July 30 for the fall semester, and October 30 for the spring semester, and must address each of the following:

-1. The special or unusual circumstances, with documentation, that contributed to the student's academic suspension;

-- 2. Actions the student has taken to change the circumstances so that they will not contribute again to poor academic performance; - 3.
+- 1. The special or unusual circumstances, with documentation, that contributed to the student's academic suspension; - 2.
+Actions the student has taken to change the circumstances so that they will not contribute again to poor academic performance; - 3.
 Specific steps the students will take to improve his or her academic status in the upcoming semester; - 4.
 An address and phone number at which the student may be notified of the committee's decision.